MinionAttack/conll-shared-task-tool/README.md

 |------------------|------|----------|--------------|------|----------|--------------|------|----------|--------------|------|----------|--------------|------|----------|--------------|------|--------------|
 | Polar_expression | 813  |   159    |      4       |  43  |    9     |      3       |  4   |    1     |      1       |  5   |    1     |      1       |  4   |    1     |      2       |  1   |      1       |
 ```

+### 7. Separate sentences by the number of opinions

+`$ ./conllSharedTasks.py separate --original data/original --separated data/separated`

+This will generate files in the following format: `name-number_opinions.json`

 ## Licensing agreement